makeitlabs/camproxy/README.md

 # camproxy
-Camera proxy viewer with Google OAuth2 authentication.
+NxWitness camera proxy viewer with Google OAuth2 authentication.
+It is intended to be run on a VM or container (e.g. LXC).

 ## Install dependencies
 - `sudo apt install git apache2 libapache2-mod-wsgi-py3 python3-flask python3-pip python3.10-venv`